 He stops a foot away from me.
 "You look terrified," he says.
 There's a hint of glee in his voice—not overt, but it's there.
 "Why?"

 He doesn't wait for an answer before he starts to circle me, like some predatory animal.
 I don't like this—not at all.
-He's behind me now, out of my field of vision, and I'm too scared to turn my head to keep looking at him.
+He's behind me now, out of my field of vision, and I'm too scared to turn my head to keep him in my line of sight.

 Fortunately, in seconds, he loops back around in front of me.
 I take advantage of the opportunity and move backwards, quickly, until my back is against the door.
 Immediately after I move, I regret it.
 Before, with open air behind me, I had the illusion of some sort of freedom.
 Now, with the door pressing into my back, I'm trapped.
 I know it.

-He cocks his head at me, another animalistic move.
+He cocks his head at me, another move that brings to mind an animal more than a human being.
 His hands are clasped behind his back and he stills for a second.
 Then, in one fluid, sudden movement, he lunges at me.
 "BOO!"

 He bursts into laughter, hysterical, hyena-like, and grabs me by the wrists.
 With a quick jerk, he pulls me off-balance, forcing me forward into his chest, and then he locks his arms behind me to hold me there.